 Package Courier Companies - Students should also be careful if you receive a call from someone indicating they are from package couriers or express mail companies asking for funds or personal identifiable information.
+A similar email scam has a message looking very similar to an actual Amazon email/website indicating there is a "problem with a recent order" (Amazon has a webpage on how to protect yourself against such scams).
 If you receive such a call or contact, you may wish to thank the caller and then you can hang up the phone and contact the shipping company directly to ensure the issue is real.
 DO NOT use the phone number provided by the caller, but rather go in person to your local carrier or use the official company contact number on their official website.

 Phone Number on Caller ID is the actual number of the Police Department or Government Agency - One of the strengths of many of these scams is that the caller ID indicates the phone number is actually from the local police department or government agency.
 We have had a number of scams where the number that appears is the actual number of the Cambridge Police Department, the Social Security Administration, or the Department of Homeland Security.
 It is VERY easy to program a caller ID to appear as a specific number when the caller is actually calling by a different number.
 When you receive a call, say thank you for calling, ask for their phone number and the name of the officer, and say you will be happy to give them a call back after talking with the MIT International Students Office.
 If the caller says you may not do that, it is a scam.
 Government agencies are fine with you calling back after speaking with the ISO -- the agencies are aware that these scams exist.
 The ISO can help you, if needed, to contact the appropriate agency if you want to verify if the call is a scam or not.